crake7/Network-Pen-Test-Tools/Sniffers/README.md

 #### `host-scanner.py`

 * The program works by sending UDP datagrams (with a custom message) to all IP's in a network.
-It takes advantage of the little overhead UDP provides, as well as the fact that most hosts reply back with a ICMP 3 if the port used is closed.
+It takes advantage of the little overhead UDP provides, as well as the fact that most hosts reply back with a ICMP 3 if the probed port is closed.
 Beware some hosts might behave differently!
 * This program provides host scanning functionality for Windows and Linux.
 * Do not forget to change the `SUBNET` variable in the script.